 Detailed Estimates of Noodles & Company Franchise Costs Based on Item 7 (Estimated Initial Investment) of Noodles & Company’s 2018 Franchise Disclosure Document

-- The table below details costs incurred for 48 of the 51 company-owned restaurants opened in the 52-week period ended December 29, 2015.
-The table excludes 2 locations that are atypical for a Noodles & Company location and 1 restaurant that opened and closed in 2015.
+- The table below details costs incurred for 10 of the 13 company-owned restaurants opened in the trailing 52-week period ended January 2, 2018.

 - These costs include all of the company’s out-of-pocket costs to develop and open a company-owned restaurant net of tenant improvement allowances, adding in a Franchise Fee for illustrative purposes.